Hepatitis B Screening

 Symptoms of acute hepatitis B can last from a few weeks to 6 months.
 Even if people infected with hepatitis B have no symptoms, they can still spread the virus.

-Chronic Hepatitis B: Some people with chronic hepatitis B have symptoms similar to those of the acute form, many people can have the chronic form for decades and show no symptoms.
+Some people with chronic hepatitis B have symptoms similar to those of the acute form, but most people can have the chronic form for decades and show no symptoms.
 Liver damage may eventually be detected when blood tests for liver function are performed.

 Symptoms of Hepatitis C